-Standards OEHR-2 OEHC-1 OEHC-2 OEHC-3 Minimum Yard Requirement (Minimum Building Setbacks) Front Yard Side Yard Rear Side 15 feet 5 feet 15 feet There shall be a 5-foot side yard setback, but no front or rear yard setbacks, unless this chapter requires a larger yard or buffer yard.
-None Minimum Lot Area For Residential Uses Single-family Detached Residential Duplex Residential Multifamily Residential 3,500 s.f.
+Standards OEHR-2 OEHC-1 OEHC-2 OEHC-3 Minimum Yard Requirement (Minimum Building Setbacks) Front Yard Side Yard Rear Side 15 feet 5 feet 15 feet There shall be a setback, but no f setbacks, unless requires a larger yard. ront or rear yard this chapter None Minimum Lot Area For Residential Uses Single-family Detached Residential Duplex Residential Multifamily Residential 3,500 s.f.
 5,000 s.f.
 9,000 s.f.
 None Minimum Lot Width at Street Row Line 30 feet None

-Minimum Lot Width at 30 feet None Building U U Setback Line N 1 Maximum Lot N/A The maximum combined area of None Coverage all principal and accessory buildings shall not exceed 50% of the square footage of the lot.
-Maximum Residential build ings shall not exceed two stories in height, with a Building Height usable attic.
-No building shall exceed 35 feet in height, except that (except as three feet may be added to the height of the building for each foot provided in the building is set back from the building setback or property lines to section 12-3- a maximum height of 45' with approval of the architectural review 62) board.
-Minimum Floor 600 square feet per dwelling unit Area For 5 Multifamily Developments Front yard depths in the Old East Hill preservation zoning district shall not be less than the average depths of all of the front yards facing the street on the block, up to the minimum yard requirement; in case there are no other dwellings, the front yard depth shall be no less than the footage noted.
+Minimum Lot Width at Building Setback Line 30 feet None Maximum Lot Coverage N/A The maximum combined area of all principal and accessory None buildings shall not exceed 50% of the square footage of the lot.
+Maximum Building Height (except as provided in section 12-3- 62) Residential buildings shall not exceed two stories in height, with a usable attic.
+No building shall exceed 35 feet in height, except that three feet may be added to the height of the building for each foot the building is set back from the building setback or property lines to a maximum height of 45' with approval of the architectural review board.
+Minimum Floor Area For Multifamily Developments 600 square feet per dwelling unit

+^{}Front yard depths in the Old East Hill preservation zoning district shall not be less than the average depths of all of the front yards facing the street on the block, up to the minimum yard requirement; in case there are no other dwellings, the front yard depth shall be no less than the footage noted.